The Kosmosis Approach to Crypto Rug Pull Detection: Current Limitations

-Moreover, our current software prototype is limited to blockchains utilizing the account-based accounting model, such as Ethereum.
-Recognizing the diversity in blockchain architectures and their unique features, we aim to allow for the integration of blockchains using a different accounting system (e.\,g., Bitcoin).
+Currently, our prototype is limited to blockchains utilizing the account-based accounting model, like Ethereum.
+Recognizing the diversity in blockchain architectures and their unique features, we aim to allow for the integration of blockchains using a different accounting system, like Bitcoin.
 This expansion is essential for broadening the applicability and utility of Kosmosis across different blockchain platforms.